istio/istio.io/content/en/docs/setup/platform-setup/kind/index.md

 ## Setup Dashboard UI for kind

 kind does not have a built-in Dashboard UI like minikube.
-But you can still setup Dashboard, a web based Kubernetes UI, to view your cluster.
+But you can still setup Dashboard, a web-based Kubernetes UI, to view your cluster.
 Follow these instructions to set up Dashboard for kind.

 1. To deploy Dashboard, run the following command: